December 6, 2020

 As private companies adopt new strategies to meet the desire for more transparency in the workplace, thoughtful communications around pay transparency must be a priority for boards.
 Begin by addressing the seven key questions and providing substantive context and rationale behind compensation decisions.
 These practices will increase stakeholder engagement, improve employee motivation, and ultimately lead to stakeholder trust and business success.

-Bertha Masuda and Susan Schroeder are partners, and Courtney Halle is an analyst at Compensation Advisory Partners.
+Bertha Masuda is a partner at Compensation Advisory Partners.